Rebus-Biosystems/Demos/README.md

 A repository to host a collection python-based demos

 # Installation
-  - Install Python 3.8 or later on your machine
+  - Install Python 3.8 on your machine
   - Install VSCode or Similar IDE
   - In a terminal run:
     - python -m pip install --user --upgrade pip